wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

   |
   | Highlights:

-  - Sharepoint based workflow tool for complex Server provisioning tasks and depdencies
+  - Sharepoint based workflow to handle complex Server provisioning tasks and depdencies
   - Jenkins pipelines as self-service platform for orchestration and automation tasks
-  - Development of internal Web (HTML, CSS, JavaScript) and CLI (Bash, Python) tools for administrative tasks
+  - Development and maintenance of internal Web and CLI tools for re-occuring administrative tasks

   | Summary: